clvnthe/Eurekall/README.md

 ### Creating a new deck
 1. To add a study deck, click on the (+) and create your deck
 2. Give a deck title and subtitle to your deck
+3. Alternatively you may create a deck automatically by selecting create a deck automatically.
+4. Give a deck title, subtitle and provide a text paragraph to generate questions.

 ### Creating cards for your deck and viewing your cards
 1. After creating your deck, you may add cards to study in your deck by clicking the respective add card for each deck